1994–95 Houston Rockets season

+During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Olajuwon was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Olajuwon finished in fifth place in Most Valuable Player voting, while Drexler finished in fourteenth place; Olajuwon also finished in third place in Defensive Player of the Year voting.
+According to Horry, when All-Star center David Robinson of the San Antonio Spurs was given his NBA Most Valuable Player of the Year award, before a game in the Western Conference Finals between the Spurs and Rockets, Olajuwon got upset and claimed that Robinson won "his" trophy; Olajuwon won the MVP award the previous season.

-In the playoffs, the Rockets faced the 3rd-seeded Utah Jazz in the Western Conference First Round.
-The Jazz would take a 2–1 series lead, but the Rockets went on to win the series in five games.
-In the Western Conference Semi-finals, they faced the Phoenix Suns for the second consecutive year.
-After trailing 3–1, the Rockets managed to defeat the 2nd-seeded Suns in seven games to advance to the Western Conference Finals.
-In the all Texas Western Conference Finals, they faced the top-seeded San Antonio Spurs.
-Both teams lacked home court advantage in the series, only winning on the road until the Rockets won Game 6 at The Summit and advanced to the NBA Finals.
-In the Finals, they swept the Orlando Magic in four straight games, and won their second consecutive championship, with Olajuwon being named Finals MVP for the second straight year.
-As the 6th seed in the 1995 playoffs, the 1994-95 Rockets to date are the lowest seeded team in league history to win an NBA championship.
+In the 1995 NBA playoffs, the Rockets faced off against the 3rd–seeded Utah Jazz in the Western Conference First Round; the Jazz would take a 2–1 series lead, but the Rockets went on to win the series in five games.
+In the Western Conference Semi-finals, they faced off against the 2nd–seeded Phoenix Suns for the second consecutive year; after trailing 3–1, the Rockets managed to defeat the 2nd-seeded Suns in seven games to advance to the Western Conference Finals.
+In the all Texas Western Conference Finals, they faced off against the top-seeded San Antonio Spurs; both teams lacked home-court advantage in the series, only winning on the road until the Rockets won Game 6 at The Summit and advanced to the 1995 NBA Finals.

+In the Finals, they swept the Orlando Magic in four straight games, and won their second consecutive NBA championship, with Olajuwon being named the NBA Finals Most Valuable Player for the second straight year.
+As the 6th seed in the 1995 playoffs, the 1994–95 Rockets to date are the lowest seeded team in league history to win an NBA championship.

-Following the season, Maxwell signed as a free agent with the Philadelphia 76ers.
-Maxwell had a controversial season, which involved him punching a fan during a road game against the Trail Blazers on February 6, which cost him a ten-game suspension, and leaving the team during the playoffs after being replaced with Drexler as the team's starting shooting guard.
-Meanwhile, Murray signed with the newly expansion Toronto Raptors, Herrera signed with the San Antonio Spurs, and rookie center Žan Tabak left in the 1995 NBA Expansion Draft.
+Following the season, Maxwell signed as a free agent with the Philadelphia 76ers; Maxwell had a controversial season, which involved him punching a fan during a road game against the Trail Blazers on February 6, 1995, which cost him a ten-game suspension, and leaving the team during the playoffs after being replaced with Drexler as the team's starting shooting guard.
+Meanwhile, Murray signed with the Toronto Raptors expansion team, Herrera signed with the San Antonio Spurs, and Croatian rookie center Žan Tabak was left unprotected in the 1995 NBA expansion draft, where he was selected by the Raptors.